lordstyles/red-wine-quality/README.md

 # red-wine-quality
-It's a code for predicting the quality of red wine.
+This code implements the function of predicting the quality of red wine through various indicators like pH,density,acidity,etc.The code and dataset are provided.Through the learning curves,we can find the difference between active learning algorithm and random sampling.